 The Methodist chapel has a fascinating video to watch.

 There are two chapels in the village and one church at the top of Clovelly.
 The chapels and working at sea became the same to those souls as fishing could be so treacherous in those days.
 Consequently it was not unusual for fishermen to pop into a chapel in those days prior to going out to sea.
 They also did the same on their return, mainly to give thanks for a safe trip.
 Clovelly has had many terrible losses at sea, however thankfully they have become significantly less today.

-St Peter’s Chapel, long used as a place of worship and then consecrated as a chapel on 29th of November 1948.
+St Peter’s Chapel lies in the heart of the village.
+It was long used as a place of worship and then consecrated as a chapel on 29th of November 1948.
 This was at the behest of the vicar of the parish at the time, the Reverend A. S. Chandler.

 St Peter’s is the focal point of parishioners in the village who cannot manage the climb to the parish church.
-It consequently offers support and comfort to the community.
+Thus it offers support and comfort to the community.

-Fishing is at the very core of Clovelly.
-So come in and find out more
+As fishing is the very core of Clovelly, come in and find out more

-Oberammergau cottage, named after the town in Bavaria.
-The carvings around the doors and windows, created over 100 years ago, make this one of the most decorative cottages in Clovelly.
-They originated from the Bavarian town of Oberammergau.
+Created over 100 years ago, it is one of the most decorative cottages in Clovelly.
+The wood carvings originated from the Bavarian town of Oberammergau.
 Christine Hamlyn went to see their famous Passion Play in 1910 and brought back many artefacts.
 The German town is also famous for its skilled wood carvers.
-She took such a great liking to these special carvings so much, she had these commissioned.
+She took such a great liking to these special carvings, she had these commissioned.

 These lovely carvings with fruits and flowers complement the flower displays that usually adorn this pretty cottage.